 Studio Visit Guidelines

-Here are some helpful guidelines to keep in mind when visiting an artist’s studio:
+Here are some helpful guidelines to keep in mind when visiting a resident’s studio:

-Greet the artist!
-Say hi, introduce yourself, and listen to whatever the artist has to say.
+Greet the resident!
+Say hi, introduce yourself, and listen to whatever they have to say.
 They will often give a brief overview of the projects or works in progress, and mention any relevant studio notes.

 Ask before taking photos, and clarify whether or not the images may be shared on social media.
 If yes, tag accordingly.

 Engage with the work.
-Look at it, think about it, ask questions if the artist seems receptive.
-Offer observations, as it can be really helpful to tell the artist how fresh eyes encounter the work.
+Look at it, think about it, ask questions if the resident seems receptive.
+Offer observations, as it can be really helpful to tell them how fresh eyes encounter the work.
 Ask before touching.

 Be kind, curious, and gracious.
 On your way out, sign the guest book if you see one, and thank them for sharing their practice.